wp-plugins/tech-instagram-feed/readme.txt

 == Frequently Asked Questions ==
-a.
-How to use Tech Instagram Feed plugin
+= 1.
+How to use Tech Instagram Feed plugin.

-1. Download Tech Instagram Feed Plugin.
-2. Upload the plugin folder to the /wp-content/plugins/ directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress and Enjoy.
-4. Add shortcode [techinstagram] on any page or post and Enjoy.
+ Activate plugin from plugin dashboard and go to in Tech Instagram Feed option panel set user name in General settings tab and then select design customization tab and settings according your need on site

+ = 2.
+What is the minimum requirement to run the shortcode?. = client id and user name is required for run shortcode [techinstagram] in page or post and widget area.